IDMNYU/IDMPEDALS/docs/pedals.md

 This pedal demonstrates how to implement a [crossover filter](https://en.wikipedia.org/wiki/Audio_crossover) as a stereo output on a pedal.
 Crossovers are important utility filters in signal processing, as they allow you to process different frequency bands independently and then recombine them later.
 This particular crossover filter has no parameters at all - it works with a fixed crossover frequency of 150 Hz, with frequencies *below* the cutoff going to the first output and frequencies *above* the cutoff going to the second output.

-This **gen~** patcher also demonstrates how to do signal processing completely *within* a **codebox**, using GenExpr code written by Tim Place in his [crossover filter design tutorial](https://cycling74.com/tutorials/crossover-filter-design-video-tutorial).
+This **gen~** patcher also demonstrates how to do signal processing completely *within* a **codebox**, using GenExpr code adapted from Tim Place's [crossover filter design tutorial](https://cycling74.com/tutorials/crossover-filter-design-video-tutorial).
 All of the **gen~** operators are available within the GenExpr language, including a **History** data type which can be declared at the top to allocate memory.

 The crossover algorithm used in this pedal is a [Linkwitz-Riley crossover](https://en.wikipedia.org/wiki/Linkwitz%E2%80%93Riley_filter) - a 4th-order filter which creates a sharp (but low-ripple) division between frequencies on either side of the center frequency.
 It uses both feedforward and feedback delay stages (for both the low and high outputs), making it an infinite impulse response (or *IIR*) filter.